 There are credit cards that still come with trip cancellation and interruption insurance, though not from Citibank.
 One such card with this benefit is the Chase Freedom card.
 It offers up to $1,500 in coverage per person and up to $6,000 per trip for you and your immediate family members.
 It kicks in when your fully-paid, nonrefundable passenger fare is cancelled or interrupted due to covered situations like illness or injury.

-There are many Costco Visa travel benefits, even though it’s marketed more as an everyday cash back credit card than as a travel card.
-In addition to 3% cash back rewards on travel purchases, you’ll also get travel insurance, roadside assistance and various other perks.
-Together, these factors make the Costco Anywhere Visa a solid choice for travel, especially domestically.
+The Costco Credit Card travel benefits include 3% cash back rewards on travel purchases, travel insurance, roadside assistance and various other perks.
+Together, these factors make the Costco Credit Card a solid choice for travel, especially domestically.

 Great exchange rates.
 Since this card is a Visa, you can use it anywhere in the world that credit cards are accepted.
 And you'll get some of the best exchange rates too.